Ride Notes for July 22nd, 2015

 Somewhere after we left St. Helens, I realized that I had not been pulling up on my legs during the climbs; I had just been pushing down.
 So I decided to change pedaling techniques, and I discovered that I had so much power in reserve that I found myself climbing a few of the difficult hills at 18 to 20 mph.
 That being said, I realized that this was going to be a short-lived discovery; after a few hills I recognized that I was quickly burning up that reserve, and all of it was gone by the time I hit the uphill climb to St. John's bridge an hour or so later.

 Our last stop of the day was in Scappoose at mile 87, and we arrived around 3:30pm.
 This stop was pretty small; it was really just the last chance to fill up on water before starting the final 17-mile stretch to Portland.
-Kathleen sent me a text message that my GPS app which I had written had stopped uploading data at Goble, so I quickly reset it and it started transmitting again.
+Kathleen sent me a text message that the GPS app that I had written had stopped uploading data at Goble, so I quickly reset it and it started transmitting again.
 (If Kathleen hadn't sent me that message I would never have known, and Kathleen would have thought that something had gone wrong in Goble.)
 After Mike and I topped off our water bottles, we got back on the road.

 My bike was helping to point the way to water.